aruntk/redux-api-saga/README.md

   <br/>
 </div>

+Its an abstraction on top of redux-saga.
 Takes in a config and gives you a reducer saga and a common action.

 ### Setup